gyselroth/redmine-plugin-kanbantool/README.md

 ==================
 Description
 -----------
-A Redmine plugin which connects kanbantool.com with Redmine by letting users choose to automatically add an entry into Kanban Tool when creating a new issue.
+A Redmine plugin which connecting kanbantool.com with Redmine by letting users choose to automatically add an entry into Kanban Tool when creating a new issue.

 Features
 --------
  - Give permission to use the plugin to user roles and projects (as module)
- - Control the access to each Kanban board per user role
+ - Control the access to each Kanban board by user role
  - Hide stages/swimlanes
  - Hide/deactivate certain input types such as the description for a new Kanban entry
  - Option to pass new Redmine issue ID to a Kanban custom field